-If you are done with building a WordPress website locally, then you must be wondering how to migrate WordPress from localhost to server?
+If you are done with building a WordPress website locally, then you must be wondering how to move WordPress from localhost to live server?
 It is quite easy if you follow the right process and that too without getting stuck in between.
 But, before going into the depth of understanding it, let’s first talk a bit about localhost WordPress.

 Localhost in simple words means ‘this computer.’
 It means the computer in which the program is running on; it can be your computer or your web server.
 So now you have understood what Localhost actually is.
 Now let’s talk about WordPress localhost!